 WHAT WE TAKE:

 - Bags – We take nothing but a 21” spinner and a bookbag for each adult.
-Check what you want, carry one what you don’t want.
+Check what you want, carry on what you don’t want.
 We usually split items between multiple bags (i.e. the diapers we take).

 - Skip Hop baby changer pad – This is fantastic because it fits diapers, wipes, cream and even has room for an outfit change.
 Person #1 (aka the changer) grabs this when heading to the bathroom vs. taking in an entire bag.
 Person #2 waits with other bags/stuff.

 - Stroller – We take our Zoë stroller which only weighs 11lbs and can recline far enough for a teeny tiny buddy to be just fine in.
 It also fits in the overhead bin and check with your airlines, but this is usually fine to count as baby’s carry on item. **We now have the Zoë double and gate check it!**

 - Baby Carrier – We also take our ergobaby 360 as this is great to just breeze through security with the baby still on and it’s so versatile for all ages.
 Note: some countries will make you take the baby out of this though – bummer when baby is asleep…